 Cookie that stores the user session token.
 Without this cookie, the user would be forced to log in with every new page or action.

 Stored upon login when the "Remember Me" checkbox is checked.
 It allows a user to stay logged in even if the browser is restarted.

 How Can I Opt Out of Cookies?

-You can opt out of all cookies (including essential cookies) on any website by disabling cookies in your browser.
-However, disabling essential cookies will likely prevent the website from functioning.
+You may opt out of all cookies (including essential cookies) on any website by disabling cookies in your browser.
+However, disabling cookies will prevent MITB from functioning.